UoB-COMSM0110/2023-group-22/README.md

 In our quantitative evaluation, we utilized the System Usability Scale (SUS) and the NASA Task Load Index (TLX) to assess the workload and usability of different levels of difficulty in our game.
 To efficiently gather feedback, we created <a href="https://docs.google.com/forms/d/1n--beeDPrN-xyo5WdQrB-BVJeVDlw9u0uaZuQQKLqfs/edit?sharingaction=ownershiptransfer&ts=6442a99c">Google Forms</a> and distributed them online, successfully collecting data from 12 respondents.

 We conducted a Wilcoxon signed-rank test and discovered a significant difference between the scores of the "easy" and "hard" levels.
 The SUS yielded a W-value of 1.5, while the NASA TLX produced a W-value of 0.
 The individual scores for each question in the TLX test were 1.5, 2, 0, 0, 1.5, and 0.
 The most pronounced difference between the two difficulty levels was found in physical demand, followed by mental demand and effort.
+The raw data for the NASA and SUS can be found at the following link: <a href="static/evaluations/quantitative_evaluation">static/evaluations/quantitative_evaluation</a>.

 <!-- raw data -->